clientRouting

 // to abort the hydration if the user clicks on a link before the hydration finished.)

-// Only React users should set `hydrationCanBeAborted` to `true`.
+// React users should set hydrationCanBeAborted to true.
 (Other frameworks,

-// such as Vue, throw an error if the hydration is aborted.)
+// such as Vue, crash if the hydration is aborted.)

 export const hydrationCanBeAborted = true